ananth05m/Invitation-Nation/README.md

 6. Run `test_google_sheet.py` to verify the connection.

 The login test also sends its PASS/FAIL result, execution time, and failure reason to the same endpoint.

-## Notes

-- `test_category_debug.py` and the temporary intentional-failure test were excluded from the final project because they were debugging artifacts.
-- Test credentials are intentionally supplied through environment variables.
-- The tests use the selectors that were working in the submitted project; website changes may require selector updates.